 Do I qualify for the student membership rate?

-To qualify for the student membership rate, students must be enrolled in an accredited college or university, pursuing studies in public relations, communications, journalism or a related field, and/or demonstrates an interest in pursuing a career in public relations.
+To qualify for the student membership rate, students must be enrolled in an accredited college or university, pursuing studies in public relations, communications, journalism or a related field, and/or demonstrate an interest in pursuing a career in public relations.
 Student must also be carrying a schedule of 12 or more credits per semester.
-The student membership rate is reserved for full-time, undergraduate students who are unable to secure a full-time, professional job in public relations.
+The student membership rate is reserved for full-time, undergraduate students.

 I used to be a member, but my membership lapsed.
 Should I renew or purchase a new membership?

-If your membership lapsed less than one year ago, you should purchase a renewal.
-If you’re a new member, or if your membership lapsed over one year ago, you should purchase a new membership.
-If your membership lapsed over one year ago, you will be required to pay the new member processing fee.
+If your membership lapsed less than one year ago, you may purchase a renewal.
+If you’re a new member, or if your membership lapsed more than one year ago, you must purchase a new membership and pay the new member processing fee.

-All new Institutional Professional, Multi-Professional Institutional and Individual members are required to pay a one-time processing fee (currently $35).
-This fee allows new members to be entered into our database, and covers the cost of their welcome packet.
+All new and Individual Professional, Institutional Professional and Multi-Institutional Professional members are required to pay a one-time processing fee of $35.
+This fee covers the administrative costs of entering new members into our database, creating their Member Profile and sending them a new member welcome packet.
 If a member has let their membership lapse for a full year, the $35 processing fee will be charged again.
-Associate, Student and Retired Professional members are not required to pay a processing fee.
+Associate, Student and Retired Professional members are not required to pay the processing fee.

 Membership terms are annual and run from November 1 to October 31.

-Are memberships prorated if you join after November 1?
+Are membership fees prorated if you join after November 1?